Hayfork Creek

 Hayfork Creek is a tributary of the South Fork Trinity River in Northern California in the United States.
 At over 50 mi long, it is the river's longest tributary and is one of the southernmost streams in the Klamath Basin.
 It winds through a generally steep and narrow course north, then west through the forested Klamath Mountains, but also passes through the Hayfork and Hyampom Valleys, which are the primary agricultural regions of Trinity County.

 Human habitation in the basin goes back more than 5,000 years.
 The watershed of the creek was originally inhabited by the Wintu people.
 The first Euro-Americans arrived in the late 1820s, but the basin was not developed until the 1850s with the onset of the California Gold Rush.
 The fertile soils and mild climate of the river valley led to it becoming the most prosperous agricultural area of the county.
-Logging began in the 1920s, and by the 1940s started to have an adverse impact on the ecology of the watershed, which includes once-abundant populations of Coho salmon and steelhead trout.
+Logging began in the 1920s, and by the 1940s started to have an adverse impact on the ecology of the watershed, which includes once-abundant populations of Chinook salmon, steelhead and Coho Salmon.

 Course

-The Hayfork rises on the west flank of Brushy Mountain some 7 mi south of the hamlet of Wildwood.
+The Hayfork begins as two large springs, one rises on the west flank of Pine Root Saddle and the other on nearby Brushy Mountain some 7 mi south of the hamlet of Wildwood.
 Flowing generally north through a deep forested valley in the Shasta-Trinity National Forest, it receives the East Fork from the right.
 Five miles (8 km) downstream, it enters the Hayfork Valley, a large agricultural basin in the middle of the Klamath Mountains.
-Here it receives Summit and Big Creeks from the right, while Salt Creek enters from the left.
+Here it receives Summit Creek.
 The stream also passes State Route 3 and the small town of Hayfork.

 Winding northwest out of the valley, the creek enters a steep gorge, plunging over whitewater rapids and around giant boulders between narrow cliffs.
 At the Miners Creek confluence from the right, Hayfork Creek turns west and shortly afterwards receives Corral Creek, also from the right.
 Approximately a mile (1.6 km) above the mouth, the river spills out of the mountains into the town of Hyampom in the Hyampom Valley.
 It joins the South Fork of the Trinity just south of Hyampom, 30 mi above the larger river's mouth on the Trinity River.